SamuelSchlesinger/glsp/README.md

 # GLSP (General Linear Sum Protocol)

-An implementation of the general linear sum sigma protocol from Boneh-Shoup.
+An implementation of the general linear sum sigma protocol.

 ## Overview

-GLSP is a zero-knowledge proof system for proving knowledge of a secret value without revealing the secret itself.
+GLSP is a zero-knowledge proof library for proving knowledge of a secret value without revealing the secret itself.
 This Rust library provides a type-safe implementation based on the general linear sum protocol, which is useful for various cryptographic applications.

 ## Features